Question

 Resume Experts • 10+ Years Experience

 The word "juggle" describes managing multiple tasks, responsibilities, or priorities simultaneously.
-While this conveys multitasking ability, it can sound unprofessional and suggest you're barely keeping things under control.
+While this word captures the reality of modern work environments, it can make your accomplishments sound chaotic or overwhelming rather than strategic and organized.

-I've compiled powerful synonyms you can use instead of Juggle that will make your resume stand out to recruiters and hiring managers.
+I've compiled some synonyms you can use instead of Juggle that will make your resume more professional and compelling to hiring managers.
+These alternatives will help you showcase your organizational skills and strategic thinking rather than suggesting you're overwhelmed by competing priorities.

 Better Alternatives to Use Instead